Jakebobs/deploy-vue/VuePagesTutorial/step4/text.md

 - Inside defineConfig: `base: '/<reponame.io>/',`
 - Replacing `'@': fileURLToPath(new URL('./src', import.meta.url))` with:
 - `'@': path.resolve(__dirname, 'src'),`

-Lets move on now that this has been fixed!

 # Full code for `vite.config.js` (Change the reponame to your own)
 ```